exercism/javascript/exercises/practice/secret-handshake/.docs/instructions.md

 Let's use the number `9` as an example:

 - 9 in binary is `1001`.
-- The digit that is farthest to the right is 1, so the first action is `wink`.
+- The digit that is closest to the right is 1, so the first action is `wink`.
 - Going left, the next digit is 0, so there is no double-blink.
 - Going left again, the next digit is 0, so you leave your eyes open.
 - Going left again, the next digit is 1, so you jump.